 - Detailed differences in operation due to browser differences

 - For example, if you are emulating the iPhone, the user agent will be Safari; however, since it will be operating on Chrome, it will not be able to find bugs specific to Safari.

 - Differences in operation caused by the OS/hardware

-In order to use the mobile emulation function, select “Mobile emulation (Chrome)” from “Device type” on the panel for selecting the browser, etc., and then choose the OS type and model.
+In order to use the mobile emulation function, select “Mobile Emulation by Chrome” from “Device Type” on the panel for selecting the browser, etc., and then choose the OS type, Model and Device orientation.
 These models are taken from those currently provided in Chrome's developer tools, but you should contact MagicPod support if there is anything else you need to check.

-State in which mobile emulation (Chrome) is selected
+State in which Mobile Emulation by Chrome is selected